CA Inter Amendments For May 2026

 • Guidance note on the audit of revenue.

-• Guidance note on reporting under section 143(3) (f) and (h) of the companies act 2013.
+• Guidance note on reporting under section 143(3) (f) and (h) of the Companies Act 2013.

-Check It, Sec 143(3) Audit Report Amendment For May 2024
+Check It, Sec 143(3) Audit Report Amendment For May 2026

 Ch - AUTOMATED BUSINESS PROCESS

-a) New point added in Risks and its Management
+a) New point added in Risks and Its Management

-b) Types of risks – Strategic Risk, Financial Risk, Regulatory Risk, operational risk, Hazard Risk, Residual Risk and technology risks.
+b) Types of risks – Strategic Risk, Financial Risk, Regulatory Risk, operational risk, Hazard Risk, Residual Risk, and technology risks.

 c) Risk management strategies